rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/on-demand-images.rst

 On-demand images
 ''''''''''''''''
-When you use the Cloud Control Panel or the Cloud Servers API to create an image of one of your Cloud Servers, you get a copy of your Cloud Server's system disk.
+When you use the Cloud Control Panel or the Cloud Servers API to create an image of one of your servers, you get a copy of your server's system disk.
 The image does not include any server state stored in memory, and for flavors containing more than one disk, it will not include the data disk(s).
 Thus an on-demand image is not really a server backup.
 It is more of a template that you can use to stamp out other